 Mild ankle discomfort is one thing, but a severe sprain is something entirely different.
 In fact. those who don’t face the problem on time may even need a Total Ankle Replacement Surgery.
 Medically speaking, a sprain ankle means one or more of the ligaments (that holds two bones together) on the outside of the ankle have been stretched, strained or in worst case scenarios, torn.

 Typically, runners sprain ankles on trails or uneven terrain, but it can also happen on the smoothest stretch of road or even a track.
 Most garden-variety ankle sprains occur with the toes on the ground and the heel up.
 This awkward position immediately places the ligaments of the ankle under tension.
 A sudden force, such as changing direction quickly, stepping off an unseen curb or tripping over a rock or sprinkler head, can turn the ankle farther than the muscles can support.

 If you sprain an ankle while running and there is immediate pain, the first rule is to stop running immediately.
 Don’t try to run through it or finish the workout.
-If you’re on a long run and too far from your home or car, get someone to pick you up and try to get an ankle injury treatment in cary nc as soon as possible.
+If you’re on a long run and too far from your home or car, get someone to pick you up and try to get an ankle injury treatment in cary nc or try to get to the nearest medical clinic as soon as possible.

 Once safely back at home, ice the sprained ankle as soon as possible to reduce the inflammation and discoloration that likely will follow.
 Elevate it as well and stay off it.